 Do you remember the amazing thing EO arquitectura did in Reform Apartment in the Eixample we showed you in our post About tiles?
 Imagine that concept but with the same kind of differently patterned parquet.

 A finish is a top coat that protects the floor and gives it color and luster.
 The finish can be applied after installation of flooring, but you can also buy prefinished flooring – which is great because that means no surprises (and you don’t want surprises when interior-designing).
-With the right kind, you can get that extra light or extra dark colors of wood, also glossy, semi-glossy and satin finish.
+With the right kind, you can get that extra light or extra dark colors of wood, also glossy, semi-gloss and satin finish.

 The important thing to consider is the connection line between hardwood floor and tiles, especially if your kitchen – dining room – living room is one integrated space.
 Sure, parquet that continues through kitchen area is amazing, if you’re not the kind of person who is known for dropping a full bottle of olive oil on your kitchen floor.
 Otherwise, you can’t go wrong with a classic, minimalistic edge profile.
 But if you feel frisky, hop over to our Pinterest board dedicated to floor and wall coverings and get inspired by creative and beautiful floor details.